sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - The script only reduces the speeds above the recommended flow rate (according to layer height and line width), lower speeds will be kept as in the G-Code.
 - Hotend PID cannot be changed during print in Klipper, I recommend using PID values for a temperature between 70-90% of the maximum temperature.
 - PA can be regulated in the script according to the temperature, or not and use the fixed PA from the Slicer or Klipper by unchecking the Adjust PA option befor generating the G-Code.
-- Changing the PA during printing causes a delay in execution and forms bubbles in the walls, the Script is programed to change PA only in Sparse infill, Internal solid infill, Support and Internal Bridge.
+- Changing the PA during printing forms bubbles in the walls, the Script is programed to change PA only in Sparse infill, Internal solid infill, Support and Internal Bridge.
 ![351913375-991fe2b8-3935-46ff-816e-5b0aee981b4d](https://github.com/user-attachments/assets/602b96a8-2666-44bd-b70f-aa5c06deadd4)

 - The current version does not accept G2 and G3 in G-Code (Arc Fitting, Spirale Z Hope Type,...)